 Gardeners and homesteaders find cold frame gardens useful for a few reasons.
 They help insulate plants and protect them from the colder conditions in late autumn and early winter.

-Since early spring will still be quite cold, when planning your garden, make sure you choose crops that handle cold weather well, like lettuce, cabbages, and most perennials.
+If you want to jump-start the growing season, use a cold frame garden to start seedlings outside in early spring.
+Since early spring will still be quite cold, when planning your garden, make sure you choose crops that handle cold weather well, like lettuce, cabbage, and most perennials.

-Start seedlings and plants indoors throughout the winter, and transplant them directly into the soil of the cold frame in early spring.
+Another common use for cold-frame gardens is "hardening off" plants.
+Start seedlings and plants indoors throughout the winter, then transplant them directly into the cold frame in early spring.
+They gradually acclimate to outdoor conditions by opening the lid slightly on warmer days.

 Where to Find Materials For Your DIY Cold Frame Garden